ngresbach11/k3s-homelab/README.md

 ## Currently deployed non-public applications

+- [Homepage](https://gethomepage.dev/) - A modern, fast, customizable homepage where you can link various homelab resources and other useful links.
 - [OpenSpeedTest](https://github.com/openspeedtest/Speed-Test) - An open source, self hostable speedtest server
 - [Open-WebUI](https://github.com/open-webui/open-webui?tab=readme-ov-file#open-webui-) - Self hosted web app for running locally hosted large language models.
 I'm currently running ollama on docker on another machine and communicating into that, but am playing with the idea of moving ollama to k8s as well, and setting it to use a gpu node.
 - [Jellyfin](https://jellyfin.org/) - A free, open source media server.
 I honestly prefer the TV app for plex over jellyfin, but it can be nice to have a backup mediaserver running.
 I had plex running in here fine, but after about a week the TV app was having issues connecting (not sure if it's an issue because of going through traefik etc).
 Decided to move plex back to docker on another system.
 Jellyfin is a good backup in case plex breaks anyway.